StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 The following limits apply when you use bloom filter index:

 - You can create bloom filter indexes for all columns of a Duplicate Key or Primary Key table.
-For an Aggregate Key or Unique Key table, you can only create bloom filter indexes for key columns.
+For an Aggregate table or Unique Key table, you can only create bloom filter indexes for key columns.
 - TINYINT, FLOAT, DOUBLE, and DECIMAL columns do not support creating bloom filter indexes.
 - Bloom filter indexes can only improve the performance of queries that contain the `in` and `=` operators, such as `Select xxx from table where x in {}` and `Select xxx from table where column = xxx`.
 More discrete values in this column will result in more precise queries.